Feeling gratitude and not expressing it, is like wrapping a present and not giving it. -William Ward

 Teaching gratitude begins at a young age.
 As soon as children can talk, they are taught to be thankful.
 Teaching gratitude should be taught repeatedly in many different ways.
 Teaching a child to say thank you once is a good, but the child will likely not retain it.
 Teaching a child to say thank you each time something nice is done for them, and to understand why they are being thankful, will teach the child to be grateful over time.

-Here are a few tips to get you started on how to teach children to be grateful people:
+Here are a some ways to get you started on how to teach children to be grateful people:

-- Go through your child's clothes and toys on a regular basis, and donate items to those in need.
-Do this with your child, and don't wait for an unfortunate circumstance to arise before donating.
-There are always people less fortunate than others, so give what you are able.
+- Donate Items - Go through clothes and toys on a regular basis, and donate items to those in need.
+Do this with children, and don't wait for an unfortunate circumstance to arise before donating.
+Teachers may choose to ask children to bring in donations for those in need.

-- During the holidays, adopt a child or family in need and provide food or toys to the family.
-Go shopping with your child and let them pick out the items they want to donate to the child/family.
+- Sponsor a Child During the Holidays - During the holidays, adopt a child or family in need and provide food or toys to the family.
+Go shopping with children and let them pick out the items they want to donate to the child/family.
+Teachers may encourage children to participate in toy drives at school.

-- Go through a Starbucks drive-through with children, and pay for the person's order behind you.
+- Sweet Surprise - Go through a coffee drive-through with children, and pay for the person's order behind you.

-- Expect children to work for their desires (toys, etc.).
-Provide opportunities for children to make money.
-Once they have made the money needed, allow them to purchase their desired items with their own money.
+- Provide Work Opportunities - Expect children to work for their desires (toys, etc.).
+Parents may provide opportunities for children to make money.
+Once they have made the money needed, allow children to purchase their desired items with their own money.
+Students may earn "school money" to purchase items from a "school store".

 I have prepared a Gratitude Packet on activities that can be used by teachers, parents, school counselors, social workers, speech therapists, and other specialists.
 Included in this packet are activities, printables, posters and awards.
 To see full details, click here.